 Gases have much more randomly arranged atoms than either liquids or solids.
 The forces between the atoms are very weak, so the atoms can speed around freely with lots of energy.
 A liquid can flow, but a gas goes one better and expands to fill all the space available to it.
 If you squeeze a gas really hard or take heat away from it, its molecules have to huddle together.
 Pretty soon they're bonding to form a liquid.
 Keep squeezing or cooling and you'll lock them together tightly to make a solid.

-Artwork: Left: Solids are more dense than liquids: they have more atoms packed into the same space.
+Solids (left) are more dense than liquids: they have more atoms packed into the same space.
 The atoms are tightly packed together and stay in shape all by themselves, though they do move about on the spot.

-Right: Gases are even less dense than liquids.
+Gases (right) are even less dense than liquids.
 Their atoms are much more spread out and go where they please, so they need a completely sealed container (such as a rubber balloon) to keep them in place.